 - Criticisms of The Cosmological Argument

-- In this lecture, we are going to look more closely at the premises laid out for Aquinas’ cosmological arguments to determine whether the argument is sound.
+We begin to look more closely at the premises laid out for Aquinas’ cosmological argument to determine whether the argument is sound.

 - The Teleological Argument

-- The design argument not simply alludes to creation as contingent, as seen in the cosmological argument, but points to the beauty and intricacy of creation as observed in their teleological orientation.
+The design argument does not simply allude to creation as contingent, as seen in the cosmological argument, but points to the beauty and intricacy of creation as observed in their teleological orientation.

 - Inductive Arguments for Theism